-INTRODUCTION
+1. INTRODUCTION

-Pakistan's power sector confronts serious challenges in the form of institutional weaknesses, weak governance, and financial sustainability.
-Despite having surplus supplies, consumers are getting not only expensive electricity but sometimes have to face power outages due to inefficiencies in the power system.
-Inept corporate governance and unsustainable financial management in Pakistan's power companies have led to a chronic shortfall between cash inflows and outflows_famously known as circular debt.
+Pakistan's power sector confronts serious challenges in the form of institutional weaknesses, weak governance and financial sustainability.
+Despite having surplus supplies consumers are getting not only expensive electricity but sometimes have to face power outages due to inefficiencies in the power system.
+Inept corporate governance and unsustainable financial management in Pakistan's power companies have led to a chronic shortfall between cash inflows and outflows famously known as circular debt.

 "Circular debt" is a shortfall of payments at the Central Power Purchasing Agency (CPPA).
-CPPA does not receive outstanding payments from power distribution companies (DISCOs) due to a shortfall in receivables by the state-owned distribution companies (DISCOS) and privatised K-Electric (K-El).
-Thus, CPPA does not make payments to other power companies in the supply chain, that is, state-owned generation companies (GENCOs), Independent Power Producers (IPPs), and National Transmission and Dispatch Company (NTDC).
+CPPA does not receive the outstanding payment from power distribution companies (DISCOs) due to shortfall in receivables by the state-owned distribution companies (DISCOS) and privatised K-Electric (K-El).
+Thus, CPPA does not make payments to other power companies in the supply chain, that is, state-owned generation companies (GENCOs), Independent Power Producers (IPPs) and National Transmission and Dispatch Company (NTDC).
 GENCOs fail to clear their dues to fuel suppliers.
-Due to delayed payments from the government, IPPs couldn't pay fuel suppliers, who then defaulted on payments to refineries and international suppliers.
-As a consequence, most of the thermal plants are forced to operate at a very low' capacity factor'.
+Similarly, IPPs, due to delay in payment from the government could not make payment to the fuel suppliers.
+The fuel suppliers, in turn, default on their payment towards refineries and international fuel suppliers.
+As a consequence, most of the thermal plants are forced to operate at a very low 'capacity factor'.